We’re All a Bit Racist

 While we’re all familiar with the old adage “you are what you eat,” few realize that when it comes to humans “you are who you meet.”
 The people we encounter on a daily basis, speak with, learn from, and hear about regularly are core to our developing perceptions.
 Our social development, schooling, gender acquisition, peer group interaction, and parental and sibling interactions have an enormous impact on shaping how we respond to social stimuli.
 The patterns that we participate in and that surround us daily shape our perceptions of what behavior, language, and mannerisms are “normal and natural.”

-Keeping this in mind, one can see how Black and White Americans might see the same thing and experience it quite differently (see here).
-On average Black and White Americans differ in where they live (see here), in how much wealth they have (see here), in how much they earn (see here), in where they go to school, in their exchanges with police officers (see here), shop keepers and even in the way people react to them when walking down the street or in a mall, and on and on.
+Keeping this in mind, one can see how Black and white Americans might see the same thing and experience it quite differently (see here).
+On average, Black and white Americans differ in where they live, in how much wealth they have (see here), in how much they earn (see here), in where they go to school, in their exchanges with police officers (see here), shop keepers and even in the way people react to them when walking down the street or in a mall, and on and on.